AtaS/taskanalyse/README.md

  - **Separation of layers**, 3-tier or n-tier architecture.
  - **Re-usability**.
 If a code is not re-usable, that should be a crucially important code to stay there, or it should't stay there.
  - **Unit tests** and **Integration tests**
- - **Dependency Injection** to be able to plugin different implementations easily
+ - **Dependency Injection** to be able to plug in different implementations easily
  - **Comments** to describe business logic where method name is not clear enough.
 One shouldn't have to read and parse the code in the head to understand what the method is for.
  - **Standardised error handling** everywhere that helps debugging the issues clearly. e.g. don't return HTTP 500 error, throw an exception that will mean HTTP 500 and re-use it.
  - **Continuous refactoring.** It can always be improved.